Leverage is a delight of a TV show whose second season begins tonight at 9 p.m.

 I didn't check, but it may have been at its perigee, the point at which its elliptical

 orbit brings it closest to us.
 That word and its opposite, apogee, refer to any planetary body in relation to Earth, not specifically the moon, and they've stuck with me since my highly enjoyable 6th-grade astronomy/geology class.
-Likewise, the more euphonious terms for our proximity to the sun over the course of Earth's annual revolution: perihelion and aphelion (pronounced not "app-heel-yin" but “uh-feel-yin"; think the Irene Cara number from Flashdance).
+Likewise, the more euphonious terms for our proximity to the sun over the course of Earth's annual revolution: perihelion and aphelion (pronounced not "app-heel-yin" but “uh-feel-yin"; think the Irene Cara song from Flashdance).
 Wikipedia gives terminology for the distances of objects orbiting various heavenly bodies at the entry for apsis, and there are a trinity

 of pairings variously used to describe something — a NASA lunar shuttle, say — in orbit around the moon.